 Consider a simple scenario. peopleHum posses a wide range of AI-based evaluation system that can evaluate a wide range of human qualities and skills based and match them to the characteristics of the highest-performing people in diverse roles.
 Organisations like Unilever and others have greatly increased their recruitment pool by using the technology, hiring people who may not have expensive college degrees but are capable, ambitious, and ultimately successful.

-This list of 7 top HR priorities has been compiled by Gartner after surveying over 500 HR leaders, 36% of whom were Chief Human Resource Officers or Heads of Human Resources in all industries and in 60 countries.
+This list of 7 top HR priorities for leaders in 2023 has been compiled by Gartner after surveying over 500 HR leaders, 36% of whom were Chief Human Resource Officers or Heads of Human Resources in all industries and in 60 countries.
 You can access the full report here.